daveyclayton/dodo/README.md

 # Known limitations:
     - No support for Interactive HTML & Facebook Carousel
     - No Animations (videos will be transferred over with component clip set from 0 to scene duration)
+    - Choice component outcomes will be transferred as regular groups until Eagle supports Choices
     - No Feeds
     - No Auto-layout
     - No HTML fallback image